Azure AD as a User Directory via Microsoft Graph API

 Copy the Value of the key, which is later required for PrivX configuration.

-Provide the PrivX app with sufficient permissions for acquiring user data.
+Provide the PrivX app with sufficient permissions for reading user and group data.
 To do this, click API permissions, then click Add a permission.
 The PrivX app will require at least the following Microsoft Graph permissions:

 Also Grant admin consent.

 - Finally, give the PrivX app sufficient roles in your subscription.
 Go to All services→Subscriptions and select your subscription.
-Note the Subscription ID, which is later required for configuring PrivX.
 Then under Access control (IAM), click Add and select Add Role Assignment.

 Provide the Reader role to your PrivX app.